cgreenhalgh/databox-101/README.md

 1. In the databox phone app, select Sensing Kit, and tick the checkbox "Light"
 1. With the app on/visible, put your hand over the light sensor and watch the app-light-graph change...

-1. From app store, install: driver-button-view, driver-message-view, driver-twitter, driver-truelayer, driver-tplink-smart-plug
+1. From app store, install: driver-button-view, driver-message-view, driver-twitter, driver-truelayer

-1. Open the driver-tplink-smart-plug, enter the local subnet IP prefix and press scan. repeat until any local smart plugs are visible*
+1. If you have a TPlink smart plug then install driver-tplink-smart-plug, open the driver-tplink-smart-plug, enter the local subnet IP prefix and press scan. repeat until any local smart plugs are visible
+1. If you don't then install driver-mock-smart-plug, open its UI and copy to a new tab (it will show the plug "state")

 1. Open the driver-message-view; copy to a new tab
 1. Open the driver-message-button; copy to a new tab
 1. From app store select app-automate, select an input for every datasource and install